Vishvanath-Patil/RealTime-Shell-Scripts/README.md

 You can customize the script further to monitor multiple instances by adding additional instance IDs and calling the calculation functions accordingly.

+>>>>>>>>>>> To send a notification to an email address when CPU, memory, or disk utilization reaches 50% or more on an EC2 instance, you can modify the previous script to include the email notification functionality. <<<<<<<<<<<<<<<<

+In this updated script, a new function send_notification has been added.
+This function takes the subject (CPU Usage, Memory Usage, or Disk Usage) and the instance ID as input parameters.
+If the respective utilization is above 50%, it sends an email notification to the specified email address (pvishva932@gmail.com in this case) using the mail command.

+Make sure to have the mail command installed on your system and properly configured to send emails.
+You may need to set up an email server or configure the mail command to use an external email service.

+Remember to modify the email address in the send_notification function to the appropriate recipient address.